skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

 -   playback_wait: Duration (in seconds) to wait inbetween the extraction and download stages in order to ensure the formats are available.
 The default is 6 seconds
+-   jsc_trace: Enable debug logging for JS Challenge fetching.
+Either true or false (default)

+youtube-ejs

+-   jitless: Run suported Javascript engines in JIT-less mode.
+Supported runtimes are deno, node and bun.
+Provides better security at the cost of performance/speed.
+Do note that node and bun are still considered unsecure.
+Either true or false (default)

 youtubepot-webpo